-5.9.6.
+5.11.
 Web Server

-The IND570 includes a built-in web server utility that provides valuable tools for examining the operation of the terminal, its installed options and software.
+The IND570 includes a built-in web server utility that provides valuable tools for examining the operation of the terminal along with installed options and software.
 Information available through the Web Server includes:

-- System hardware and software configuration - Resource utilization data
+- System hardware and software configuration

+- Resource utilization data

-Scale statistics
+- · Scale statistics